top of page

 The views coming down took my breath, the altitude took my breath on the way up lol.

-What I Learned
+What I Learned About Strength

 Strength isn’t always loud.
+Sometimes strength is:

-• Taking one hundred steps at a time
+• Taking one hundred steps at a time.

-• Resting without quitting
+• Resting without quitting.

-• Trusting you will finish, even if it takes you longer than others
+• Trusting you will finish, even if it takes you longer than others.

-And sometimes the miracle isn’t reaching the top —it’s who you become on the way there.
+Sometimes strength is quiet, steady, and sacred.
+Sometimes strength is just showing up.
+And sometimes the miracle isn’t reaching the top — it’s who you become on the way there.

 If You’re In a Climb Right Now

-It’s okay to go slow.
+If you’re somewhere in your own climb right now, listen… It’s okay to go slow.
 It’s okay to stop and breathe.
 It’s okay to take it in small pieces.
+You don’t have to conquer the whole mountain today.
+Just take the next handful of steps you can see.
+And then the next ones.
+That’s enough.

 God doesn’t meet us at the finish line.
 He meets us in the hard part.